TheTechOddBug/lon-mirror/README.md

 structured -> high Omega
 perturbed  -> Omega drop
-random     -> Delta_struct approx 0
+random     -> low stable structure / near-null structural consistency

-If this separation appears, the system is working as intended.
+If this separation appears, the system is behaving as intended inside the demo perimeter.

 ---

-Current validated status
+Current evaluated status

-OMNIA v1.0 has already been validated, within the tested perimeter, across:
+OMNIA v1.0 has been evaluated, within the tested perimeter, across:

 controlled structural benchmarks